Roxanne Reid

 15. Get to know the Augrabies flat lizard

-Augrabies flat lizard, Augrabies Falls National Park, South Africa
+Augrabies flat lizard, Augrabies Falls National Park

 The colourful males Augrabies flat lizard (left) and the drab female